MyFreeQRCode

 Everything you need to know to print a readable QR code on paper, fabric, metal and more.

-Founder of MyFreeQRCode
+MyFreeQRCode

 Choosing the right file format